jhweintraub/the-crypto-conundrum/docs/source/dapps/nfts.rst

 First things first, just because something is Web3/NFT's, does not make it part of the metaverse.
 Just because it is the metaverse, that doesn't make it Web3/NFT's.
 They are two separate technologies that people are trying to incorporate together.

-There are two cases for using NFT's in the video game space.
+There are three cases for using NFT's in the video game space.

   1. Trading-Card Games - If you've ever played a card-game, like Pokemon or Magic the Gathering, this is the  most-common use-case.
 It means representing the cards as an NFT, and having to link your wallet to access it.
 By linking your wallet to the game, you can buy play the game with them.
 Cards can be bought or sold anonymously and directly, instead of having to go through the developer-marketplace, if they exist at all.
 Most importantly, once a card or item is created, it can't be changed.
 Your item cannot be improved, removed, or altered arbitrarily.
 This is done in games like `Gods Unchained <https://godsunchained.com/>`_, `Axie Infinity <https://axieinfinity.com/>`_, etc.